Clinical Management of Acute Stroke

 Patients may also be prescribed medicines such as antihypertensives, antithrombotics or lipid-modifying therapy (ACSQHC 2019).

-Carers should receive education and practical training on how to care for patients who have experienced a stroke.
+Carers should receive education and practical training on how to care for patients who have experienced stroke.
 This may comprise:

 7. Transition From Hospital Care

-Prior to discharge, patients who have experienced a stroke should work with clinicians to develop an individualised care plan containing:
+Prior to discharge, patients who have experienced stroke should work with clinicians to develop an individualised care plan containing:

 (ACSQHC 2019)